publicityicamp/GPT_6.25_Plus/README.md

 Generate multiple optimized builds instead of only one recommendation.
 It supports Max Performance, Optimal Value, and Budget Saver strategies based on user needs.

 **Performance Indexing Function**:
-Calculate a unified performance score using CPU, GPU, RAM, VRAM and power usage data by using Statistics for AI to generate balanced and efficient system builds.
+Utilise statistical scoring methods on CPU, GPU, RAM, VRAM, and power usage data to calculate a unified performance score and generate balanced, efficient and budget-optimized system builds.

-**Bottleneck Mitigation Heuristics**:
+**Aggregation Heuristics**:
 Detect hardware mismatches that can reduce performance and penalize unbalanced combinations such as a powerful GPU paired with a weak CPU.

-**Interactive Recommendation Layer**:
+**Behavioral Recommendation Layer**:
-Present recommendations in a clear and user-friendly format for users to compare setups, view compatibility checks and understand quotation breakdowns easily.
+Analyze customer preferences, budget behavior and usage needs to generate more personalized recommendations.
+It can also suggest suitable upgrades, alternative builds and next-best-buy options based on user behavior and priorities.

 **Intelligent Upselling & Upgrade Suggestions**:
 Suggests better alternatives and future upgrade paths to help users improve performance while staying within budget.